EnzoAgosta/python-xliff/README.md

 ## 🔧 Roadmap

-- ✅ Support for all elements and attributes in the spec
+- 🔧 Support for all elements and attributes in the spec
+    - 🔧 Named groups
+    - 🔜 Top-level and Header Elements
+    - 🔜 Structural Elements
+    - 🔜 Inline Elements
+    - 🔜 Delimiter Element
 - 🔜 support for Path/File like objects
 - 🔜 Validation only functions for quick analysis
 - 🔜 CLI version